Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Related Work

-Finally, broader surveys of bias in LLMs such as those by Guo et al. categorize bias into intrinsic and extrinsic types and highlight the importance of mitigation strategies across data, model, and output layers [12].
-These comprehensive reviews underscore the relevance of our dual-method approach examining both overall preference (percentage votes) and fine-grained quality criteria (converted point ratings) across controlled labeling experiments.
+Broader surveys categorize bias into intrinsic and extrinsic types and emphasize mitigation strategies across data, model, and output layers [12].
+These reviews underscore the relevance of our dual-method approach, which examines both overall preference and fine-grained quality criteria across controlled labeling experiments.